merenlab/merenlab.org/data/micr-obs-future/index.md

 anvi-import-collection collection.txt -p 06_MERGED/reference_genomes/PROFILE.db -c 03_CONTIGS/reference_genomes-contigs.db -C SAR11COLLECTION --contigs-mode
 ```

-We are using `--contigs-mode` because our `collection.txt` describes contigs rather than splits.
+We used the `--contigs-mode` because our `collection.txt` describes contigs rather than splits.

-The collection is not stored in a separate file but in the `PROFILE.db`.
+**Note:** The collection is not stored in a separate file but in the `PROFILE.db`.

 ### Creating individual, self-contained anvi’o projects for each reference genome and its recruited reads

-We will be using `anvi-split` to create individual, self-contained anvi’o projects for each reference genome and its recruited reads.
+We used `anvi-split` to create individual, self-contained anvi’o projects for each reference genome and its recruited reads.

-We are, again, using clusterize to submit the job:
+We, again, used clusterize to submit the job:
 ```bash
 clusterize -j SAR11_split_job \
            -o SAR11_split_job.log \